Merchifies.com

 Diet and Nutrition

 Now for what you can control.
-A Beagle's diet is everything.
+A Beagle's diet is everything when it comes to Beagle lifespan.
 Honestly, their noses get them into trouble, but their stomachs are where the real danger lies.
 They are notorious food thieves and will eat until they pop.
-This makes them incredibly prone to obesity, and an overweight Beagle lifespan is almost always shorter.
-Extra pounds put a huge strain on their heart and joints.

 Exercise and Activity Level

-Tied directly to diet is the need for proper Beagle exercise.
+Tied directly to diet is the need for proper Beagle exercise, which significantly impacts Beagle lifespan.
 These are scent hounds, bred to run for miles.
-They have energy to burn.
-A bored Beagle is a destructive Beagle, but a well-exercised one is a happy, healthy companion.
+They have energy to burn, and regular exercise is crucial for longevity.

 Beagle Dog: Exercise and Activity Level